 What Is Khan Academy SAT Prep?

 Khan Academy is a free, online resource that offers video tutorials on a wide variety of subjects, including SAT prep, which is what this article will be focusing on.
-The resources they offer are video tutorials, personalized study recommendations, practice questions, quizzes, and four full-length practice exams (which are also available on the College Board’s website).
+The resources they offer are video tutorials, personalized study recommendations, practice questions, quizzes, and eight full-length practice exams (which are also available on the College Board’s website).
 These resources were designed to help students identify the areas they need to improve on and give them targeted practice based on those recommendations.

 Because Khan Academy developed these resources with the College Board, you can be sure they are an accurate representation of what the actual SAT will cover.
 To learn more about Khan Academy and their test prep resources, check out our other Khan Academy guide which gives a complete introduction to this resource.

 How Can You Get Started With Khan Academy SAT Prep?

 The following steps will help you get started using Khan Academy's test prep resources.

 #1: Set Up an Account